yashk2000/raise-hand/blog.md

 };
 ```

-As a final step before we go into the logic for implementing the raise hand feature, we need to make small changes to the `handleJoinedMeeting()` and `handleLeftMeeting()`
+Before we go into the logic for implementing the raise hand feature, we need to make small changes to the `handleJoinedMeeting()` and `handleLeftMeeting()`
 functions in `index.js`.
 These edits are mainly to update the local attendee properties, the UI and set the initial hand raised state for a participant, and update the UI once the attendee leaves
 the meeting.